Skip to main content

 June 27, 2012

 Washington, D.C. - House Judiciary Committee Chairman Lamar Smith (R-Texas) today introduced bipartisan legislation to help protect the trade secrets of American companies from foreign thieves.
 The Foreign and Economic Espionage Penalty Enhancement Act of 2012 (H.R.
-6029) helps deter individuals and organizations outside the U.S.
+6029) helps deter individuals and organizations outside the U.S. from stealing American trade secrets by raising the penalties for those convicted of foreign economic espionage.

 June 25, 2012